 Writing Fellows: Information for Faculty

-Both ELL and Interdisciplinary Writing Fellows support the professors’ writing instruction and the students' writing achievement by attending classes, assisting students during lectures/work time, meeting regularly with the course instructor, and holding office hours to help students with their writing assignments.
-Writing Fellows do not grade papers, nor do they assist in the grading process, but they offer assistance and suggestions to students during the writing process.
-They can help brainstorm ideas, articulate ideas, and strengthen content for students.
-This benefits both the students and the faculty.
-Fellows can also assist faculty with their own projects designated for the class (syllabi, rubrics, etc).
+Writing Fellows support faculty's writing instruction and students' writing achievement by attending classes, assisting students during class, meeting regularly with the course instructor, and holding office hours to help students with their writing assignments.
+Writing Fellows do not grade papers, nor do they assist in the grading process.
+Instead, they offer assistance and suggestions to students during the writing process.
+In particular, they help students brainstorm ideas, articulate and organize thoughts, and strengthen content.
+Writing Fellows can also provide faculty with feedback on syllabi, assignments, handouts, and rubrics.

-Some faculty members have informed us that working with Fellows actually saves them time during the grading process as the papers are more focused and developed.
-Others maintain that while they spend the same amount of time, they can concentrate more on issues of course content because Fellows have already talked with students about matters of structure and organization.
-Several professors have also commented that working with Fellows led them to clarify their goals and expectations for students’ written work and even to revise their own assignments.
-While faculty and students benefit tremendously from participation in the program, Writing Fellows themselves also gain much, including extensive editing experience, an opportunity to improve interpersonal skills, and a chance to develop as writers, speakers, and educators.
-The faculty and staff of the program work hard to create a warm, friendly atmosphere in which genuinely collaborative learning takes place and students respond with loyalty and hard work.
+Some faculty have informed us that working with Writing Fellows saves them time during the grading process.
+Others maintain that while they spend the same amount of time grading, they can concentrate on issues of course content because Writing Fellows have already talked with students about matters of structure and organization.
+Several faculty have also stated that working with Writing Fellows has led them to clarify their course goals and revise their assignments.